 Kate Dennis is a highly sought-after director of network, cable and premium cable television in Australia and the US.
-Her most recent directing credits include Hulu’s hit series The Handmaid’s Tale, for which she has been nominated for an Emmy for Best Direction; G.L.O.W.
+Her most recent directing credits include Hulu’s hit series The Handmaid’s Tale; Krypton (SyFy), Damnation (Netflix), Heathers (Paramount), G.L.O.W.
 (Netflix); I’m Dying Up Here (Showtime); The Tick (Amazon); Preacher (AMC); Fear the Walking Dead (AMC); Second Chance (FX); The Mindy Project (Fox); Sleepy Hollow (Fox); and Suits (USA).
-In 2014 she directed two episodes of the US remake of Secrets and Lies, a ten-part series for ABC with BAFTA and Emmy Award-winning Hoodlum and Aaron Kaplan’s Kapital Entertainment producing, as well as episodes of CSI: Cyber (CBS) starring Patricia Arquette, and AMC’s TURN.
+The Handmaid’s Tale earned Kate an Emmy nomination for Best Directing, as well as a Best Drama nomination, and recently won the Golden Globe for Best Television Drama.
+In 2014 she directed two episodes of the US remake of Secrets and Lies, a ten-part series for ABC, as well as episodes of CSI: Cyber (CBS) starring Patricia Arquette, and AMC’s TURN.

-Her Australian directing credits include the original Secrets and Lies series, Party Tricks, Offspring (series 1-5), Miss Fisher’s Murder Mysteries, Rake (series 2 & 3), Time of Our Lives, Love My Way, The Secret Life of Us, MDA and Rush, to name a few.
+Her Australian directing credits include Harrow (ABC and ABC Studios International), the original Secrets and Lies series, Party Tricks, Offspring (series 1-5), Miss Fisher’s Murder Mysteries, Rake (series 2 & 3), Time of Our Lives, Love My Way, The Secret Life of Us, MDA and Rush, to name a few.
 Her first series was Bryan Brown’s Twisted Tales, followed by Big Sky, which marked the beginning of her longstanding collaboration with Australia’s premier drama producer, John Edwards.
 Kate has also directed numerous pilots including the pilots for Offspring and Secretary, and the telemovie The Alice.
-Whilst in London, Kate developed two features, co-wrote the thriller Superstition, starring Charlotte Rampling and Mark Strong, and was lead director on the BBC/Tiger Aspect romantic comedy series Rescue Me.
+Whilst in London, Kate developed two features, co-wrote the thriller Superstition, and was lead director on the BBC/Tiger Aspect romantic comedy series Rescue Me.

 Kate began her career in the camera department under awarded cinematographers John Seale and Andrew Lesnie, before moving to continuity for The Adventures of Priscilla, Queen of the Desert and script supervisor on Cliffhanger and Babe.
 She shot second unit on Gregor Jordan’s war drama Buffalo Soldiers which starred Joaquin Phoenix.